EMJzero/COaT_Project/README.md

 - **SimpleTaffoTest**: A few trivial tests to verify that TAFFO and PandA-Bambu are working properly;
 - **TrainLogisticRegression**: Performs the gradient descent training of a logistic regression machine learning model [-> wikipedia <-](https://en.wikipedia.org/wiki/Logistic_regression);

-Currently not all test are working all the way through TAFFO, HLS and simulation, refer to the **notes.txt** files for the details of each test.
+Currently not all test work under the same conditions, refer to the **notes.txt** files for the details of each test.

 ### Results